 Internet Explorer 10 gives you peace of mind.

-Socialize, shop, study, share, work—these are all things you probably do daily on the web that might make your personal information available to other people.
+Socialize, shop, study, share, work—these are all things you do daily on the web that might make your personal info available to other people.
 Internet Explorer 10 helps protect you with better behind-the-scenes security and more control over your privacy.

 Internet Explorer provides the best protection from socially-engineered malware.
-If a site seems suspicious, you probably shouldn't be downloading apps from it or providing your account or personal information.
+If a site seems suspicious, you probably shouldn't be downloading apps from it or providing your account or personal info.
 But sometimes it's hard to tell whether or not a site is legitimate.
 SmartScreen helps you identify reported phishing and malware sites and also helps you make informed decisions about app downloads.
-With industry-leading SmartScreen security technology built-in, Internet Explorer 10 protects from online threats like no other browser.
+With industry-leading SmartScreen security technology built-in, Internet Explorer 10 helps protect from online threats like no other browser.

 Support for Do Not Track privacy protection is built into Internet Explorer 10.
 The Do Not Track header sends a signal to websites that you prefer not to have information collected about your visit used to track you as you browse the web.
 How the sites you visit choose to respond or interpret Do Not Track requests is subject to those sites' privacy practices.
 Do Not Track is easily enabled with just one click in Internet Explorer 10.
 And like previous versions, Internet Explorer 10 supports InPrivate browsing and Tracking Protection too for additional privacy protections.

-Internet Explorer 10 for Developers
+Internet Explorer 10 for developers

-Internet Explorer 10 continues our focus on HTML5 & CSS3 web standards, technologies that allow you to build cross-browser, cross-device experiences for the web and as Windows Store apps in Windows 8.
+Internet Explorer 10 continues to focus on HTML5 & CSS3 web standards technologies that allow you to build cross-browser, cross-device experiences for the web and as Windows Store apps in Windows 8.
 We introduced the idea that the browser could be hardware accelerated in Internet Explorer 9 – taking full advantage of a PC’s underlying graphics hardware.
-Internet Explorer 10 continues this work offering better performance than previous versions.
-Internet Explorer 10 in Windows 8 is also perfect for touch across a range of devices, allowing developers to build experiences that make touch a first class experience on the web.
+Internet Explorer 10 continues this work by offering better performance than previous versions.
+Internet Explorer 10 in Windows 8 is also perfect for touch across a range of devices, allowing developers to build experiences that make touch a first-class experience on the web.

-This portion of the Internet Explorer 10 Product Guide provides a brief overview of the new features for web developers.
-For the latest information about developing for Internet Explorer 10, see the Internet Explorer Developer Center.
-For more in-depth information about Internet Explorer 10 for developers, see the Internet Explorer 10 Guide for Developers.
+In this section you’ll find a brief overview of the new features for web developers.
+For the latest info, , check out the Internet Explorer Developer Center and read the Internet Explorer 10 Guide for Developers.

-Internet Explorer 10 supports numerous new and updated features based on the following standards, all of which are covered in this section of the Product Guide:
+Internet Explorer 10 has many new and updated features based on the following standards:

 HTML5